lizeng07/lizeng07.github.io/content/authors/author/_index.md

 ---
 I am a Master's Student at ETH Zurich where I worked with group of [Energy and Technology Policy Group](https://epg.ethz.ch/) and [Climate Finance and Policy Group](http://cfp.ethz.ch).
 In this group, I take part in multiple research projects regarding to clean energy technologies and their economics.

-Originally my initial training was in materials engineering, where I have worked on the research of energy and electronic materials, with experiments method.
-Currently, I am mostly working behind the computer.
-My current research mainly focus on the dynamics of human gut microbiome in  human health and diseases condition using large population data.
-This study uses the multi-omics approaches, which involve the metagenomics and metabolomics analyses on human fecal samples.
-I used Python, R, and shell scripting for my projects, which mostly run in the cluster computer.
-Complexity and fast-growing data in microbiome study also push me to learn a lot of new skills, which are a fascinating process.
-I am particularly interested in understanding the roles of microbiome as an effect or consequence in human health conditions.
+Originally my initial training was in materials engineering, where I have worked on the experimental research of energy and electronic materials.
+My current research turns into the analysis of the relationship between technologies (Energy & Carbon Removal) and societies (Economic & Policy).
+I use Python and R scripting for my projects, but I will also go visiting facilities and conduct interview with experts to gain the most frontier insights to shape my research.

-Aside from research, I like to spend my spare time reading, mostly popular science books and novels.
-I love singing, Balinese dancing, and trying new food recipes.
+Aside from research, I like to spend my spare time doing some sports and taking pictures, which you can find on my website.